stevenpstansberry/iot-health-sync/README.md

 ### Storage

-- Redis for low-latency access of anamolies and Amazon S3 for long term archiving.
+- Redis for low-latency access to anomalies and Amazon S3 for long-term archiving.

 - The S3 Lambda Access Point ensures that data stripped of PII is archived in compliance with privacy regulations.

 ### Backend

-- Spring Boot for REST APIs and cron job orchestration
+- Spring Boot for REST APIs and cron job orchestration.

+### Security and Encryption

+- AES-256 encryption for data at rest and in transit.
+- SSL/TLS protocols for secure communication.

 ### System Monitoring

 - Unix tools (`tcpdump`, `netstat`, `htop`).

----

-## Deliverables

-1. **Fully Functional IoT Pipeline**

-   - Real-time telemetry processing with anomaly detection.
-   - FHIR-compliant JSON data formatting.

-2. **Interactive Dashboard**

-   - Real-time visualization of patient data, alerts, and trends.

-3. **Networking and Security**
-   - Socket-based communication, TLS encryption, and firewall rules.

 ---